aws-amplify/docs/docs/guides/graphql/fragments/js/image-and-file-uploads.md

 ?
 Please select from one of the below mentioned services: GraphQL ?
 Provide API name: gqls3
 ?
-Choose the default authorization type for the API Amazon Cognito User Pool Use a Cognito user pool configured as a part of this project.
-?
-Do you want to configure advanced settings for the GraphQL API Yes, I want to make some additional changes.
+Choose the default authorization type for the API: Amazon Cognito User Pool ?
+Do you want to configure advanced settings for the GraphQL API: Yes ?
-?
 Configure additional auth types?
 Yes
 ?
-Choose the additional authorization types you want to configure for the API API key API key configuration
+Choose the additional authorization types you want to configure for the API: API key ?
-?
 Enter a description for the API key: public
 ?
-After how many days from now the API key should expire (1-365): 354 ?
+After how many days from now the API key should expire (1-365): 365 (or your preferred expiration) ?
 Configure conflict detection?
 No
 ?
 Do you have an annotated GraphQL schema?
 No
 ?
 Do you want a guided schema creation?
 Yes
 ?
-What best describes your project: Single object with fields (e.g., “Todo” with ID, name, description) ?
+What best describes your project: Single object with fields ?
 Do you want to edit the schema now?
 Yes
 ```